-There are hundreds of amazing walks right across Scotland from the Highlands to the Lowlands – from bagging Scotland’s Munros (mountains over 3000 ft) to tackling long-distance trekathons, Scotland’s best day walks take a little more effort.
-Here are my favourite day walks in Scotland.
+There are hundreds of amazing walks right across Scotland from the Highlands to the Lowlands – from bagging Scotland’s Munros (mountains over 3000 ft) to tackling our long-distance walks, Scotland’s best day hikes take a little more effort.

 1. The mighty Scottish glens – Glencoe to Glen Nevis